 The Hofstra Discovery Program is a dynamic, interactive program designed for incoming first-year and new transfer students who wish to be actively engaged through advocacy, community service, outdoor recreation, and reflection.
 Participants in the past have chosen the following paths of discovery – community empowerment, outdoor exploration, social awareness, or sustainable solutions – and are led in small groups by upper-class discovery student-leaders, faculty, staff and community partners who share the same passions for discovery.
 This is an opportunity to build connections, hone leadership skills and begin the transition to college life and learning.
 As a participant in the Discovery Program, students take their first step towards discovering their path here at Hofstra University.
 The fee for the Discovery Program for 2019 is $500.

 Students can select a path that best suits their interests; each path provides interactive programs and experiences.
 Below are examples of Path from prior years.
 Note that the events and activities in each path changes from year to year and selection of paths is on a first-come-first-serve basis.

 Discovery Path I – Community Engagement

 - Painted a local elementary school playground.

-- Serve the guests at a local soup kitchen.
+- Served the guests at a local soup kitchen.

-- Help maintain the facilities of a homeless shelter.
+- Helped maintain the facilities of a homeless shelter.

 Students in these majors would benefit from this path: Political Science, Religion, Sociology, American Studies, Psychology, Communication, Liberal Studies, Community Health, Health Science.

 Discovery Path II – Outdoor Exploration

-- Camp overnight at a New York state park, reflecting on being in nature.
+- Camped overnight at a New York state park.

-- Participate in outdoor activities including kayaking, hiking, and biking.
+- Participated in outdoor activities, including kayaking, hiking, and biking.

-- Visit a local Indian Reservation and learn about Long Island heritage.
+- Visited a local Native American reservation and learned about Long Island heritage.

 Students in these majors would benefit from this path: Global Studies, Geography, Biology, Psychology, Environment & Sustainability, Geology, Physical Education.

 Discovery Path III – Leadership

-This path focuses on helping students to find and enhance the leader within.
-Students in this path will learn their leadership style as well as experience firsthand what it means and what it takes to be a leader among fellow peers.
-Participants may:
+Students are encouraged to uncover and enhance the leader within.
+Participants discover their leadership style and experience firsthand what it means and what it takes to be a leader among their peers.
+Past participants have:

 - Attended a leadership summit in Manhattan.